enr/xite/src/xite/markdown/plugins.md

 Plugins
 =======

-Xite è organizzato a plugins.
+Every Xite functionality is provided by a plugin.

-quelli core sono:
+The core plugins (distributed with Xite sources) are markdown, resources, code, jetty and deploy.

 Markdown
 --------

 This plugin transform the contents in markdown directory into html pages in the destination directory, maintaining the directory structure and changing file extension to .html

     markdown {
         extensions = []
         // extensions = ['md', 'markdown']
     }

 Resources
 ---------